What Are The Latest Medical Technology Inventions?

 How much do you know about the latest medical technology inventions?

 We’ve come a long way since doctors relied on leeches and maggots to practice medicine.
-Medical technology has advanced to the point that we’re now limited only by the imagination of medical engineers.
+Medical technology has advanced to the point where only the imagination of medical engineers limits us now.
 Let’s take a look at some of the latest medical technology innovations and how they might change your next trip to the doctor’s office.

 Artificial Intelligence

-Artificial intelligence has earned a bad reputation thanks to popular culture, but in the right hands and with the proper programming, it could change the way we look at medicine.
+Artificial intelligence has earned a bad reputation thanks to popular culture.
+However, in the right hands and with the proper programming, it could change the way we look at medicine.
 AI has so many potential applications that it’s hard to choose just a few.
-With enough data to work with, an AI system may be able to predict when and where disease epidemics might occur.
+With enough data, an AI system may be able to predict when and where disease epidemics might occur.

 AI could track patient demographics and even predict who is at risk for a particular condition based on age, weight, medical history, current health, eating habits and more.
 The potential is limitless.
 Its biggest challenge will be in regulation — ensuring that it can’t be used for nefarious purposes.